JakubCzura/KnitterNotebookProject/README.md

 # KnitterNotebookProject

-## WPF application for knitters.
-It helps you track progress of your work and make notes about project you work at. ****
+#### WPF application for knitters.
+It helps you track progress of your work and make notes about project you work at.

+#### Main Technologies:
-.NET 7.
+* .NET 7. and C# 11
+* Ms SQL Server and Entity Framework Core

 ![1](https://github.com/JakubCzura/KnitterNotebookProject/assets/76125047/4241b4ae-a631-4d36-9fac-f0d042e3babb)